Stupor and Coma

 Sometimes doctors use a test called somatosensory evoked responses to determine whether the brain stem or cerebral hemispheres can function.
 For this test, electrodes, which produce a mild electrical signal, are placed on parts of the body, and EEG is used to detect and record how long the electrical signal takes to reach the brain.
 Similarly, auditory evoked responses use clicking sounds in each ear to test if hearing signals reach the brain.
 If evoked response signals repeatedly do not reach the brain, the prognosis tends to be poor.

-For people who remain in a deep coma longer than a few weeks, decisions about continued use of a ventilator, feeding tube, and drugs should be made.
+For people who remain in a deep coma longer than a few weeks, decisions about continued use of a ventilator, feeding tube, and medications should be made.
 Family members should discuss these issues with the doctors.
 If people have advance medical directives, such as a living will or durable power of attorney for health care, the directives should guide decisions about continuing care.

-Essentials for Older People: Coma and Stupor
+Essentials for Older Adults: Coma and Stupor

-• Presence of other disorders: Many disorders that are more common among older people can impair consciousness.
+• Presence of other disorders: Many disorders that are more common among older adults can impair consciousness.
 They include strokes, brain tumors, bulges in weakened arteries (aneurysms) in the brain, metabolic disorders, severe lung disorders, severe infections, and heart failure.
 Other disorders (such as diabetes) increase the risk of impaired consciousness if another problem (such as dehydration or an infection) develops.

 • Lifetime exposure to toxins: Over a lifetime, exposure to toxins in foods and the environment can damage brain cells and increase the risk of consciousness becoming impaired.